 As compared to that, an excellent cut is simply a superior cut diamond with amazing brilliance and fire as well as outstanding symmetry.
 As great as it is, an excellent cut diamond is not always capable of showcasing a Hearts and Arrows pattern.
 And that’s how it differs from a True Heart Cut that possesses the perfect symmetry to reveal an H&A pattern.

-Since the True Heart diamonds are rarest of all, you’ll see a noticeable difference in the prices of these two.
+Since the True Heart diamonds are the rarest of all, you’ll see a noticeable difference in the prices of these two.
 For instance, this 1ct.
 Excellent Cut diamond at James Allen retails for $5750 only.

 Anyway, that’s just a surface analysis.
-I’m sure you can find out other factors contributing to a sky high price of a True Heart apart from its uniqueness.
+I’m sure you can find out other factors contributing to a sky-high price of a True Heart apart from its uniqueness.
 However, to find those, you’ll need to review a copy of their GIA certificates by contacting James Allen.

-Are James Allen True Hearts Worth it?
+Are James Allen’s True Hearts Worth it?

-Well that is really a complicated question.
+Well, that is really a complicated question.
 While it’s certainly correct that True Hearts are the rarest of diamonds, many people still don’t see that as a reason good enough to spend a fortune.
 And if you’re one of them, you can stick to your opinion, no worries.

 But if you do have the budget and you’re willing to make an investment in the most brilliantly symmetrical and proportionate diamonds, then True Hearts are surely worth it.
 They deliver an unmatchable fire and brilliance.
 On top of that, the Hearts and Arrows pattern is very famous for its ‘cupid effect’.

-So getting a Hearts and Arrows diamond for a loved one will definitely be a great idea especially because you’ll be getting your hands on the rarest of rarest diamonds.
+So getting a Hearts and Arrows diamond for a loved one will definitely be a great idea, especially because you’ll be getting your hands on the rarest of rarest diamonds.

-What Are Ideal Scope Images Of A Diamond And Why Are They Required?
+What Are Ideal Scope Images Of A Diamond, And Why Are They Required?

-Studying the ideal scope image of a diamond is the best way to analyse its light performance.
+Studying the ideal scope image of a diamond is the best way to analyze its light performance.
 Different colors in an ideal scope image reveal the diamonds reflecting ability, light leakage, symmetry, and contrasts.

 Each True Heart diamond by James Allen comes along with its ideal scope image that allows you to examine every diamond closely.
-I really appreciate it because this way you know if a certain diamond is really worth your money.
+I really appreciate it, because this way you know if a certain diamond is really worth your money.
 Also, it’s one of the things that makes shopping for a diamond online less stressful.

 Ideal Scope Images for a 1.02ct.
 True Heart

 The red color in an ideal scope image shows the areas that reflect the light.
-A dark, deep red color shows the areas that reflect light the most while the light pinkish areas on the image reveal the areas that reflect less light.
+A dark, deep red color shows the areas that reflect light the most, while the light pinkish areas on the image reveal the areas that reflect less light.